11 Virtual Retirement Party Ideas

 Unfortunately, while we’ve gotten used to virtual meetings, a party can be pretty awkward, especially the first time.

 Games will go a long way to ease everyone into the party mood.
+Introducing a bit of friendly competition can encourage participation and help guests bond.
 Moreover, since they can be quite easy to execute, you won’t have issues setting the theme for your retirement party.
 We’ve listed a few games that will spark the festive atmosphere.
+When you play games, be sure to include the whole team to maximize engagement and create shared memories.

 2. Heads Up